svinniks/pl-log/README.md

 );
 ```

-All the instrumentation calls will always update the internal representation of the call stack, taking in the account any user specified service depth.
+All the instrumentation calls will always update the internal representation of the call stack, taking into account any user specified service depth.
 All internal calls to PL-LOG are considered to be the service ones and normally won't appear in the call stack.

 ```LOG$``` also contains a helper method ```FORMAT_CALL_STACK```, which allows to create fromatted representation of the call stack contents ready to be presented or stored in a ```VARCHAR2``` column:

 ```
 c_STRING_LENGTH CONSTANT PLS_INTEGER := 32767;

+SUBTYPE t_formatted_call_stack_length IS
+    PLS_INTEGER
+        RANGE 3..32767
+        NOT NULL;

 TYPE t_call_stack_format_options IS
     RECORD (